lh3/hickit/README.md

 hickit.js gfeat -r hs37d5.fa impute.3dg.gz | gzip > impute.cpg.3dg.gz
 ```
 For PBMC cells and LCL cells, we typically see low-CpG regions placed at the
-periphery, which leads to a red ball like
+periphery, which leads to a red ball like (image produced by the `view3d`
+command of hickit)

 ![PBMC-05-good](doc/pbmc_05-good.png)